 We will not share your information with third parties for marketing purposes.

-Your data will be held on secure servers within the European Economic Area ("EEA") with all reasonable technical measures put in place to safeguard it from unauthorised access.
+Your personal and other data will be held on secure servers within the European Economic Area ("EEA") with all reasonable technical measures put in place to safeguard it from unauthorised access.
 Where possible any identifiable information will be encrypted or minimised.
+All firm personal computers and laptops are encrypted.
+All financial transactions are processed via an external cloud based provider which is compliant with all required security standards.

 If we have given you a username and password which enables you to access certain parts of your matter on our systems, you are responsible for keeping it confidential.
 Please do not share it with anyone.